Skip to main content

 After running, search for TODO [codemod] in your codebase and resolve them manually.
 The codemod surfaces every place a chained create*Message + sendRequest + parse*Response pattern needs context.
 See node dist/cli.js list for the full transform list.

-:::info MCP-assisted migration - coming soon The Yellow SDK MCP server is planned for npm as @yellow-org/sdk-mcp, but it is not published yet.
-After it lands, use it as a second review pass for unresolved codemod markers, uncertain imports, old RPC helper chains, and direct v1 SDK replacements.
-See the migration overview for the planned workflow. :::
+:::tip MCP-assisted migration Yellow SDK MCP is available as @yellow-org/sdk-mcp.
+Connect it to your AI coding tool when you want help reviewing unresolved codemod markers, uncertain imports, old RPC helper chains, and direct v1 SDK replacements.
+See the migration overview for the workflow. :::

 Why Use Compat